mdazadhossain95/the_food_freaks/README.md

 Users can find any type of restaurant near them and order products directly from that restaurant.

 <img src="documentation/07_restaurant_page.png" width=40% height=40%>

+## Restaurant Details Page

+Users can view all the food available at the restaurant.

 <img src="documentation/08_restaurant_details_page.png" width=40% height=40%>

 ## Product Details Page